Free Software is software that respects the user’s freedom

-Open-source simply means software which has it’s source available for people to read.
+Open-source quite simply means software which has it’s source available for people to read.
 It does not guarantee anything.
-The developer can still use it spy on you and legally prevent anyone from making changes to the software or prevent distribution of copies that you legally bought from the seller.
+The developer can still use it spy on you and legally prevent anyone from making changes to the software, preventing distribution of copies that you bought.
 It is a diluted term often used to misrepresent the goals of free software.

 Here’s a great article to read why opensource isn’t going to save you.